rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

 end
 ```

-Pretty reactive, we just need to change a variable and the `if` we added above will automatically stop rendering the modal by not sending the HTML to the frontend.
-Very neat in my opinion.
+Pretty reactive, we just need to change a variable, and the `if` we added above will automatically stop rendering the modal by not sending the HTML to the frontend.
+This is very neat in my opinion.

 Next up we just bind the closing action on the `X`